lanl/dsi/docs/dev_writers.rst

 That table's data will be an inner OrderedDict.

 Unlike DSI Readers, there is no standard structure for ``get_rows`` as each Writer can have a vastly different output.
-If a Writer requires units of data, or primary key/foreign key relations, they are stored in tables named 'dsi_units' amd 'dsi_relations' respectively.
+If a Writer requires units of data, or primary key/foreign key relations, they are stored in tables named 'dsi_units' and 'dsi_relations' respectively.

 Various examples of ``get_rows`` can be found in `dsi/plugins/file_writer.py <https://github.com/lanl/dsi/blob/main/dsi/plugins/file_writer.py>`_.